Statement of the week: Thais cannot handle money

 How are you supposed to teach someone with such a mentality how to save

-Oosterbroek the problem is not the fact that your wife cannot save or manage money.
-You are to blame, especially if you doubt the mentality of your loved one.
-If you had saved for her, put it in her book or put it in a safe that she could not enter, she would have seen over time that you you can learn to save.
-By giving her 3000 bath less household money every month and saying that you are saving it for her, you undermine her trust.
+Oosterbroek the problem is not the fact that your wife cannot save or handle money.
+You yourself are to blame especially if you doubt your lover's mentality.
+If you had saved for her, put it on her book or put it in a safe that she couldn't get into, she would have seen over time that you you can learn how to save.
+By giving her 3000 baht less household money every month and saying that you save it for her, you undermine her confidence.
 Especially if you firmly say that I am only a Farang.
 A Thai woman is very sensitive to this kind of statements.
-Talking a lot and discussing together that saving for a specific purpose is better than financing anything else is the best solution.
+Talking a lot and discussing together that saving for a certain goal is better than financing anything, is the best solution.

 Were you married to her father or to her you could have asked her.